 Example: Alex, an Arsenal fan, writes an article detailing why Arsenal is far superior to Tottenham in recent memory due to winning the FA Cup and FA Community Shield in 2020.
 While those points are true, Tottenham have finished above Arsenal in the league table the last 5 seasons in a row, making the claim that Arsenal are superior easily objectionable to any objective observer.

 As Henry David Thoreau said, “’We hear and apprehend only what we already half know.”
-Put another way, our truth is what we decide to make it.
+Put another way, our truth is what we decide to make it based on our perception of truth thus far.
 Throughout our decision making process, we must be careful to objectively view information and not selectively filter out information that doesn’t align with our favorable viewpoints.
 If we have one perception of our business but repeated customer research shows that it is viewed differently, we must take that into consideration and not search for other evidence that our business is the way we thought it was.
 Confirmation bias changes our reality, not reality itself.

 The decision to omit club supporters from the ESL discussion sounds a bit too convenient.
 The decision makers likely knew exactly what they would say, and decided not to ask them.
 Instead, they surrounded themselves with financial analysts that determined the benefits of a new league would be significant for the founding clubs.
 With the favorable data streams selected, the idea seemed like a great one- until the rest of the information came to light, and their narrative was changed for them.